Peterpiotr/siguren-documentation/docs/source/operation/recovery-operation.rst

 ===================================

 .. note::
-    Based on :download:`Using the MS Recovery Capabilities <../archives/using-the-ms-recovery-capabilities-02.docx>`
+    Source :download:`Using the MS Recovery Capabilities <../archives/using-the-ms-recovery-capabilities-02.docx>`

 .. list-table:: List tables can have captions like this one.
     :widths: 10 5 10 50